30/10/24

 In the marketing world, this animation style can be implemented to create virtual fitting rooms for eCommerce and retail, for example.
 It’s also popular among furniture brands because it allows them to show customers how something will fit their homes.

 Are you a homebuilder looking to give your clients a virtual tour of your building or house blueprints?
 Or maybe you’re a manager who needs to train new staff remotely?
-Perhaps you just want to give your audience an unforgettable experience… Whatever your goal is, there’s no denying that 360° animation allows you to create animated worlds and spaces that people can truly become a part of.
+Perhaps you just want to give your audience an unforgettable experience… Whatever your goal is, there’s no denying that the 360° animation type allows you to create animated worlds and spaces that people can truly become a part of.

 Now that it’s more clear what plexus animation looks like, you should know that just like those two styles I’ve mentioned, this one is vastly used in movie or game intros or credits —but this doesn’t mean it can’t be used in other industries!